-Digital advertising is an important way to reach your target audience.
-If you want your ads to seamlessly blend into the content, native ads are the answer.
+Digital advertising is a critical way to reach your target audience.
+If you want your ads to blend into the content seamlessly, native ads are the answer.
 Native advertising can help bring your brand front and center.
 Whether you realize it or not, you encounter native ads all the time.
-In this article, we will discuss the definition of native advertising, the six different kinds of native advertising, and how you can use native ads for your business.
+This article will discuss the definition of native advertising, the six different kinds of native advertising, and how you can use native ads for your business.

 Native Advertising Definition

-Native advertising is the use of paid ads that match the look, feel, and function of the website on which they appear.
+Native advertising uses paid ads that match the look, feel, and function of the website on which they appear.
 It is also sometimes referred to as sponsored content.
-As consumers become more intelligent regarding digital marketing tactics, native ads blend into the editorial content on the site or app and make it less obvious that they are being targeted with ads.
+As consumers become more intelligent regarding digital marketing tactics, native ads blend into the editorial content on the site or app and make it less evident that ads are targeting them.

 Native ads are becoming more popular all the time.
 According to eMarketer, US native ad spend is expected to increase by 21% in 2021 to a value of $57 billion.